 Diet is one of the major components in healing from adrenal fatigue.
 So this article looks at what to eat, when to eat and covers some important dietary tips to get the best out of what you do in the healing process.

-This is a small snippet of information from my new book the Adrenal Fatigue Handbook, Meal Plans & Food Guide.
+This is a small snippet of information from my eGuide the Adrenal Fatigue Handbook, Meal Plans & Food Guide.

 Adrenal Fatigue Diet

 Most people I come across do not eat enough vegetables, in fact sometimes vegetables are hard to be found in the menu plan This is not a good situation when it comes to adrenal health and other things for that matter.
 Vegetables provide a wide array of valuable vitamins, minerals, phytochemicals, flavonoids, and fibre.
 They are also highly alkalising and balancing foods, so you need to make sure you’re getting plenty of them.

 5 servings minimum every single day should be the aim.
 One serve is approximately half a cup of something.
 Now that really isn’t a lot but like I said, most people might get around 1-2 serves and it’s simply not enough.
 Keeping a food log is a great way to evaluate exactly what is going in, don’t rely on what you think you’re eating.

 Many people with adrenal fatigue have a high acid body so despite all the amazing nutrients contained in these wonderful foods, they are also going to help balance out the body’s ph levels so that you are more neutral and alkaline.
 Particularly focus on eating more cruciferous veggies, broccoli, kale, cauliflower, brussel sprouts etc.

 The overall message here: Just eat more veggies

 Moderate Fruit Intake